Suggested Searches

 Frozen water is an essential resource across our planet and part of its natural air conditioning.
 With most of Earth’s freshwater stored in snow and ice, NASA uses innovative methods to study the past, present, and future of Earth’s frozen places.

-Where Does NASA fit?
+Where Does NASA Fit?

 NASA’s satellites, aircraft, and field campaigns help scientists build a better understanding of snow and ice around the globe.
 Through decades of missions to monitor Earth’s frozen landscapes, NASA provides the data necessary for scientists to continuously monitor Earth's largest store of fresh water.
 Snow and ice also cool Earth’s surface, helping stabilize the climate system by reflecting sunlight back to space.
 NASA’s observations help scientists learn about the effects of melting snow and ice on both local and global scales.

-Snow and Ice News
+Snow and Ice Essentials

 Keeping Tabs on North Cascades Glaciers